chef-boneyard/chef-fundamentals/slides/example-cookbook/01_slide.md

 Check Ruby and ERB (template) syntax.

-Create a “sandbox,” which is in a private Amazon S3 bucket with filenames as checksums.
+Create a "sandbox," which is in a private Amazon S3 bucket with filenames as checksums.

 Write the cookbook manifest.